-More than 60 cities have committet to the ICORN Charter.
-Together, they have hosted 200 writers/artists at risk.
+More than 70 cities have committet to the ICORN Charter.
+Together, they have hosted over 200 writers/artists at risk.
 By joining us, your city becomes part of a dynamic and global network of solidarity, creativity and mutual interaction.
 ICORN brings together cities and writers and artists in the network and hosts an annual gathering of all parties in one of the member cities.
 A wonderful assembly of writers/artists, city representatives, partners and human rights organisations from all over the world meet to assess and scrutinize the situation for freedom of expression and to explore new and imaginative ways of confronting repressive regimes and authorities where basic human rights are under attack.

 ICORN writers and artists represent a rich resource for the entire network of cities.
 They bring new impulses to the cultural life of each city; they contribute to enhancing knowledge about different cultures in your city.
 They enrich our debate, our insight and our understanding.

 Who can become a member of ICORN?

 Any city willing to work for freedom of expression for writers and artists and commit to the terms in the membership agreement can join ICORN and become a city of refuge.

 In signing the membership agreement with ICORN, your city agrees to:

 - Arrange for the relocation and reception of the writer/artist to the city.

 - Facilitate the acquisition of a legal status for the writer/artist.

 - Provide the writer/artist and his/her family with an appropriate dwelling.

 - Provide the writer/artist with an appropriate scholarship/grant for his/her period of stay.